How To Avoid These 7 Common Mistakes When Setting Up Your Online Referral Programme

 Online Referral Partnerships are a relationship game.
 Get to know your referrals and only recruit the best.
 The best will perform for you…they will go to bat for you…they will generate you quality leads and sales.

-Ask yourself; where’s the relationship?
-Where’s the mutually beneficial partnership?
+Ask yourself.
+Where’s the relationship?
+The mutually beneficial partnership?
 Where’s the monthly phone call to see how it’s going for them and how you can improve what you do in order to help maximise their profits (which, of course, comes from more sales of your products)?

 The second most common mistake which is pretty much guaranteed to kill your online referral programme is relaxing or stopping the communications and incentives.